 I love it when I find a drugstore foundation that matches my skintone almost perfectly, a rare occassion.
 I must admit though that I’ve been having some good luck lately.
 Over the last year or so since I tried liquid foundation I generally wear liquids everyday and barely use my powders.
-Since my skin has been doing really great lately (knock on wood), I would like to make an effort to wear liquid foundation with a lighter coverage, or just a tinted moisturizer or concealer with powder on most days.
+Since my skin has been doing really great lately (knock on wood), I would like to make an effort to wear liquid foundation with a lighter coverage, or just a tinted moisturizer or concealer with a face powder on most days.
 I don’t really need full coverage foundation unless I’m going out so I want to let my skin breathe more.

 Left: heavily swatched, Right: slightly blended

 Chestnut is a deep brown with slight red undertones.
 In fact, it is almost a dupe of my MAC Studio Fix Powder Plus Foundation in NW45 which used to be my holy grail until I fell in love with my liquid foundations.
 The two powders are very similar but the Milani Multitasker leans more red and is a tad bit deeper.

 Right: MAC Studio Fix Powder Plus Foundation NW45

 The Multitasker Face Powder is silky smooth and blends into the skin without being chalky or settling into fine lines.
 I used it to set my Revlon ColorStay Foundation and applied it with my elf flat top powder brush.
 The powder is very soft so instead of swirling my brush in it I tap it to avoid picking up too much product, and buff it into my skin for a flawless finish.
 It wears well all day without fading or sliding off.
 I have a very oily t-zone and the powder controlled my oil pretty well without having to be touched up too much during the day.